It is my first battleship kit. I built it in November 2014.

 Now I’m thinking the side of the destroyer is very somewhat different from this box art picture, the model itself is too simple.
-If I feel it’s shortness, I give detail by myself.
-So, I decide to use the parts of a handrail, porthole and rain cover for destroyers, use the photo-etched parts of Ocean Spirits.
+If I feel it’s short, I give detail by myself.
+So, I decide to use the parts of a handrail, porthole, and rain cover for destroyers, use the photo-etched parts of Ocean Spirits.

 Rain-cover of the porthole, it’s too difficult for me.
 I was not able to adhere neatly.
 If it was 1/700, I think it’s no problem for drilling small holes and paint them black.
 I glued the fishing line as the IJN degaussing cable.
 I felt some improvements occurred, anyway…

-Full length is around 17cm, as the size of the Magic Marker.
+The full length is around 17cm, the size of the Magic Marker.
 A size AA battery looks huge.
-I glanced at this picture and the middle of the mast detail is brilliant, but carefully watching, it’s box picture!
+I glanced at this picture and the middle of the mast detail is brilliant, but carefully watching, it’s a box picture!

 According to the instruction,